(Header image: a female Rwenzori colobus monkey holding her new baby at Nabugabo, Uganda, photo courtesy of Professor Julie Teichroeb)

 - Asia Pacific Studies – Dr. David Chu Program

 - Forensic Science Program at UTM

 A highly significant external link is to the newly created Archaeology Centre, which is housed in the Anthropology Building.
 The Centre was conceived as a means to bring together research archaeologists employed in a variety of academic departments across the three campuses and at the Royal Ontario Museum.
 Members include faculty from Anthropology at UTSG, UTM, and UTSC, Near and Middle Eastern Civilizations, Art, Geology, Geography, and Classics as well as ROM curators.
 The Archaeology Centre hosts several working groups and regular talks.
 Monthly gatherings of the Ontario Archaeological Society are sponsored by the Archaeology Centre and hosted by the Department of Anthropology.

-Importantly too, we are linked to the Centre for Ethnography in the Department of Social Science at UTSC.
+Importantly too, we are linked to the Ethnography Lab and the Centre for Ethnography in the Department of Social Science at UTSC.
 The Centre is run by UTSC anthropologists and hosts an annual seminar series.
 The Centre also provides funding for one or two annual writing fellowships for senior doctoral students completing their dissertations.